argonne-lcf/nekRS-ML/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-orange.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7984525.svg)](https://doi.org/10.5281/zenodo.7984525)

+This is the fork of NekRS which contains a series of efforts to integrate AI/ML capabilities within the flow solver.
+It is managed by the Leadership Computing Facility (LCF) at the Argonne National Laboratory.
+Please explore the other branches to see what capabilities are available and how to use them on LCF machines.
+This is the `master` branch, which is the same as the latest release of the official [NekRS repo](https://github.com/Nek5000/nekRS).

 **nekRS** is a fast and scaleable computational fluid dynamics (CFD) solver targeting HPC applications.
 The code started as an early fork of [libParanumal](https://github.com/paranumal/libparanumal) in 2019.

 Capabilities: